fordcars/SDL3D/README.md

 Platforms
 --------
-SDL3D is supported on multiple platforms, but should be compilable on on other platforms without too much work.
+SDL3D supports multiple platforms and should run on others without too much work.

 - Windows (tested on Windows 7 and Windows 10)
 - Linux (tested on Ubuntu 14.04 LTS Desktop)